GROWING RADISH IN RAISED BEDS AND CONTAINERS

 All types of radish are sown in the same way.
 Simply make a vey shallow drill in the raised bed soil and sprinkle the seed in.
 Because the seed is so small it is almost impossible not to have too many but the seed is very cheap.
 Cover with a sprinkling of soil and water in lightly.
 The seedlings will appear in one to two weeks.

-Summer radish can be sown very densely, 5cm / 2in apart is a good distance between each plant and maybe 7cm / 3in between rows.
+Summer radish kn raised beds and containers can be sown very densely, 5cm / 2in apart is a good distance between each plant and maybe 7cm / 3in between rows.
 Oriental and Chinese radish however take up far more room - allow 30cm / 12in between each plants and each row.
 They grow very well in raised beds but we wouldn't recommend them because of the space required for each plant.

 The normal feeding, weeding and watering (see here) rules for a raised bed are all that is required for good radishes.